mulindaD/interactive-shopping-list/README.md

 ## Description
 This project is a Moringa School Code challenge project that requires the development of an interactive shopping List.
 Users can add items to the list, mark items as purchased, and clear the list.

+You can view the project here - [Interactive Shopping List](https://mulindad.github.io/interactive-shopping-list/)

 ## Table of Contents
 - [Installation](#installation)
 - [Features](#features)